merqurio/kolore/README.md

 Please, check the latest installation instructions [here][18].

 ##### Install Google Cloud SDK (or AppScale)
 Kolore is designed to take the most from Google's cloud, but it can be ran in any server using [AppScale](https://github.com/AppScale/appscale).
-Install the SDK from Google as detailed [here](https://cloud.google.com/sdk/)
+Install the SDK from Google as detailed [here](https://cloud.google.com/sdk/).
+Then make sure you install all the Appengine dependencies:
+`gcloud components update app-engine-python`

 ##### Install the dependencies inside the lib folder
 `pip install -r lib/requirements.txt -t lib/` to install these dependencies in `lib/` subdirectory from terminal in the root directory.